SarahAlafif/COVID-19/README.md

-This is my first object using HTML & CSS & JS .
+This is my first object using HTML ,CSS & JS .

 See it now :